Soro82/fantasy-football-quiz/README.md

 ### Results Area

-* When the user answer the last question, the "Next Question" button is disabled and the "Results" button is enabled.
+* When the user answers the last question, the "Next Question" button is disabled and the "Results" button is enabled.

 ![Final Question View](documentation/screenshots/mobile-final-question.png)